samskivert/website/blog/_posts/2015-03-17-gradle-difficutles.md

 ## SourceDirectorySet and resource copying

-One of the most common things to do in a Java build system (and likely any build system that's not used by barbarians like C++ programmers) is to express a set of rules that enumerate a set of files in some directory tree.
+One of the most common things to do in a Java build system (and likely any build system that's not designed for use by clinically insane people, like C++ programmers) is to express rules that enumerate a set of files in some directory tree.
 For example `src/**/*.java`.
 This should be a fundamental building block in a build system, and it should be well documented, because people are going to do crazy thing with it.
 I want all the files in directory A, except files in these subdirectories, except these particular files in those subdirectories, which I do want.
 On Wednesdays.

 Ant, for all its legacy of horror, has such a building block and [decent documentation](https://ant.apache.org/manual/Types/fileset.html) for it.
 Maven half-asses this (as